MaksimDmitriev/Git-Setup/README.md

 #### TODO
 * Android Studio wrapper ignore file
-* Put *.iml to the wrapper ignore file or to Android.hgignore
+* Put *.iml to the wrapper ignore file or to Android.hgignore.
+It depends on the logic of subrepos